goodekat/LIME-diagnostics-paper/README.md

 ### Instructions for Knitting Paper

 1. Pull repo from GitHub
-2. Install goodekat/lime and goodekat/limeaid
+2. Install R packages goodekat/lime and goodekat/limeaid R from GitHub using devtools
 3. Make sure the data folder has all up to date versions of these files (see note below about where to obtain these files)
       - hamby173and252\_train.csv